grommet/grommet/src/js/components/Box/README.md

 **gap**

 The amount of spacing between child elements.
+This
+        should not be used in conjunction with 'wrap' as the gap elements will not wrap gracefully.

 ```
 xsmall